weblabdeusto/weblabdeusto/docs/source/installation.rst

 Whenever you open a new terminal, you'll find that ``weblab-admin`` is not installed.
 However, whenever you activate the environment where you installed WebLab-Deusto, it will be installed.
-For instance, if you open a new terminal, do the following in UNIX systems:
+For instance, if you open a new terminal, do the following in UNIX (Linux, Mac OS X) systems:

 .. code-block:: bash